pounard/goat/README.md

  *  transaction: FOR UPDATE / FOR SHARE query dissociation from SELECT
  *  transaction: write-only/read-only connection support, fallback when transaction
  *  UNION queries
- *  UPDATE query testing
  *  WHERE builder tests: subqueries tests
- *  WHERE with SELECT within
  *  WITH support

 # Driver support